youhaoxi/XploreLab-agent/README.md

 ## Citation

-If you find this work useful, please consider citing our paper:
+If you find this work useful, please consider citing:

 ```bibtex
 @misc{youtu-agent-2025,